The Strange Intimacy Of Meeting People While Traveling

 Less performance.

-Less fear of long-term judgment.
+Less fear of being misunderstood years later.

-You may never see each other again, which somehow makes vulnerability easier.
+You may never see each other again.

 Especially other solo travelers.